All Episodes

 Did it blow up when you were there?

-Well, no, I fortunately wasn't there.
+Well, no, I fortunately wasn't there when an explosion occurred.

-Well then what's the big deal?
+Well, then, what's the big deal?

 Well, you see, I'm more cosmopolitan than you.

-You've never been to the Istanbul Airport.
+You've never been to the Istanbul airport.

 That's why I'm on CNN and you're not.